GramSakhi-org/GRAM-SAKHI/README.md

 # GRAM-SAKHI
-Gram Sakhi is a web app that connects skilled rural workers with urban seekers using geolocation.
-It provides emergency contacts, legal help, and guides for essential documents, helping underemployed individuals access opportunities safely and efficiently.
+Gram Sakhi is a web application designed to empower rural communities by providing an intuitive, multilingual platform for job seekers and service providers.
+The app focuses on ease of use, voice-enabled navigation, and emergency assistance, ensuring that even illiterate users can benefit from digital services.
+Gram Sakhi is a community-driven solution aimed at simplifying rural livelihoods by making digital services accessible, intuitive, and effective.